AntonioTorres23/OpenGL_Notes/Gamma Correction.md

 ![[Pasted image 20251020113628.png]]

 The top line looks like the correct brightness scale to the human eye, doubling the brightness (from 0.1 to 0.2 for example) does indeed look like its twice as bright with nice consistent differences.
-However, when we're talking about the physical brightness of light e.g. amount of photons leaving a light source, the bottom scale actually displays the correct brightness
+However, when we're talking about the physical brightness of light e.g. amount of photons leaving a light source, the bottom scale actually displays the correct brightness.
+At the bottom scale,